StanfordVL/sail-blog-new-post/_posts/2022-07-21-understanding-incontext.md

 #### Understanding pretraining data for in-context learning

 While we propose that in-context learning comes from long-term coherence structure in the pretraining data (due to the latent concept structure), more work is needed to pinpoint exactly what elements of the pretraining data are the biggest contributors to in-context learning.
 Is there a critical subset of data from which in-context learning emerges, or is it a complex interaction between many types of data?
 Recent works give some hints about the kind of pretraining data needed to elicit in-context learning behaviors [^DDPD] [^OEPC].
-A better understanding of the ingredients for in-context learning can help in constructing a more effective large-scale pretraining dataset.
+A better understanding of the ingredients for in-context learning can help construct a more effective large-scale pretraining dataset.

 #### Capturing effects from model architecture and training

 Our framework only describes the effect of pretraining data on in-context learning, but there can be effects from all the other parts of the ML pipeline.
 Model scale is one of them—many papers have shown the benefits of scale [^SCALE] [^GOPH] [^PALM].
-Architecture (e.g., decoder-only vs. encoder-decoder) and objective (e.g., casual LM vs. masked LM) are other factors, as [^WLM] investigated in depth.
-Future work may investigate more on how the model behavior in in-context learning depends on the model scale and the choices of architecture and training objective.
+Architecture (e.g., decoder-only vs. encoder-decoder) and objective (e.g., casual LM vs. masked LM) are other factors, as Wang et al [^WLM] investigated in depth.
+Future work may further investigate how the model behavior in in-context learning depends on the model scale and the choices of architecture and training objective.

 <hr />